-Robert Downey Jr. is well known for his many successful years of soberiety after a challenging battle with addiction.
-According to Paltrow, she reached out to him for advice on how to accurately capture her character and he wrote her a long, in-depth email that helped her showcase Kelly Canter's inner demons.
+Robert Downey Jr. is well known for his many successful years of sobriety after a challenging and public battle with addiction.
+According to Paltrow, she reached out to him for advice on accurately capturing her character, and he wrote her a long, in-depth email that helped her showcase Kelly Canter's inner demons.
 He clearly gave some solid advice because Paltrow's performance is mesmerizing as you watch her struggle nonstop throughout the film.

 "I asked Robert, 'How does this work?'"
 Paltrow said in an interview with Reuters.
 "He was really articulate about addiction and the psychology behind it.
 He really helped me a lot."